Description

 'Maximum drawdown is defined as the peak-to-trough decline of an investment during a specific period.
 It is usually quoted as a percentage of the peak value.
 The maximum drawdown can be calculated based on absolute returns, in order to identify strategies that suffer less during market downturns, such as low-volatility strategies.
 However, the maximum drawdown can also be calculated based on returns relative to a benchmark index, for identifying strategies that show steady outperformance over time.'

-• Looking at the maximum reduction from previous high of -51 days in the last 5 years of VanEck Video Gaming and eSports ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-33.7 days)
+• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum reduction from previous high of -51 days of VanEck Video Gaming and eSports ETF is lower, thus worse.

 MaxDuration:

-• Looking at the maximum time in days below previous high water mark of 801 days in the last 5 years of VanEck Video Gaming and eSports ETF, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)
+• The maximum days under water over 5 years of VanEck Video Gaming and eSports ETF is 916 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.

 AveDuration: